mistersingh179/bw-dashboard/README.md

 - remove query params before checking url

 ## Pending performance
+- refactor jobs
+  - have 1 onboard job which we run only when onboard a website, i.e. a website is created
+  - we can automate 5 days of webpages in onboarding and admin can onboard more
+  - this does mass insert in bulks
+  - then daily we only see delta of new webpages & just insert them individually
+  - insert each new webpage individually will be cleaner as we are not doing old missed or unprocessable stuff again.
 - will try to get ad spots when page doesn't have enough.
 - it doesn't know we don't have enough cause its page fault & not our service issue
 - should we parse webpage if it already has categories